averageflow/joes-warehouse/README.md

 ## Why Go ?
 This application is the perfect use case for using the Go programming language:
-* Flexible enough to support JSON and forms communication
 * Connect in a seamless way to a database, nice facilities for writing queries and communicating to the database
 * Write type-safe compilable code, catch errors before they occur at runtime
 * Incredible refactoring capabilities due to awesome type-safety